 A co-parenting agreement covers:

 Whilst undergoing fertility treatment, you will not be entitled to statutory time off.
 However, the Advisory, Conciliation and Arbitration Service (ACAS) guidance states that employers should treat appointments related to IVF in the same way as any other medical appointment, under the terms and conditions of the contract of employment.
-If the implantation is successful, you will be entitled to maternity leave, as per your employer’s policy.
+If the implantation is successful, you will be entitled to maternity leave.
+You should consult your employment contract to find out on what terms.

 A document which sets out how the arrangement will work between your known donor, or co-parent, before you conceive.
 Please note, a preconception agreement cannot be used in cases of surrogacy, where different rules apply.
 Preconception agreements are not legally binding, however they are still worthwhile as they can help you plan out some of the more difficult details of the arrangement such as: